 Doric column (1990) Kunst & Vaarwerk

-Everyone knows the pictures of ancient temple ruins in Greece, but who expected that they would be at a Rotterdam traffic square?
-Artist collective Kunst & Vaarwerk ended up at Beneluxplein when Frans Swarttouw asked them to liven up the company's centenary with the realization of a work of art.
-The Beneluxplein is a link between city and port, a connection that Kunst & Vaarwerk gladly made.
-The large-scale and column formations of the road complex reminded the artists of the buildings of classical antiquity and the fact that civilizations always build on the remains of the past.
-That's how they came up with the idea of placing a 'folly'.
-The fake ruins are known under this name, which were mainly built in English gardens in the eighteenth and nineteenth centuries.
-Due to the redesign of the Beneluxplein, the work of art was stored at the Port Authority pending possible relocation in a more suitable place.
-To perhaps be able to defy the centuries, just like the examples from classical antiquity.
+Everyone knows the pictures of ancient temple ruins in Greece, but who expected them to be at a Rotterdam roundabout?
+Artists collective Kunst & Vaarwerk ended up at Beneluxplein when Frans Swarttouw asked them to liven up the centenary of the company with the realization of a work of art.
+Beneluxplein is a link between city and port, a connection that Kunst & Vaarwerk liked to make.
+The large scale and columnar formations of the road complex reminded the artists of the buildings of classical antiquity and the fact that civilizations always build on the remnants of the past.
+That is how they came up with the idea of placing a 'folly'.
+The fake ruins are known under that name, which were mainly built in English gardens in the eighteenth and nineteenth centuries.
+Due to the redevelopment of the Beneluxplein, the artwork has been stored at the Port Authority pending possible relocation in a more suitable location.
+Perhaps, just like the examples from classical antiquity, to be able to defy the centuries.